 Indiana Archaeology Awareness Month takes place in September.
-For more information, visit: http://www.in.gov/dnr/historic/3674.htm
+Events include laboratory open houses, artifiact identifications, lectures, and excavations.
+For more information, visit http://www.in.gov/dnr/historic/3674.htm.

-The Indiana State Museum's Education Department offers educational aids and programs for school-age children.
+Indiana State Museum's Education Department offers educational aids and programs for school-age children.
 Teachers can borrow an educational trunk on Ice Age animals, which includes hands-on items, books, posters, and a reference manual.
 The museum also offers summer camps in archaeology and paleontology.
-Check out the comprehensive list of Indiana State Historic Sites: http://www.indianamuseum.org/ or call (317) 232-1637 for more information.
+You can also check out the museumís comprehensive list of Indiana State Historic Sites.
+Visit http://www.indianamuseum.org/ or call (317) 232-1637 for more information.

-The Angel Mound State Historic Site is one of the best pre-contact Indian settlements in the U.S. It was inhabited from A.D.
+Angel Mound State Historic Site is one of the best pre-contact Indian settlements in the U.S. It was inhabited from A.D.
 900 to about 1450 by Mississippian Indians.
-Today it serves as host to various cultural events throughout the year.
-Native American Days is an educational interactive program held in September.
-Children can watch demonstrations and participate in hands-on activities.
-The site also offers themed archaeology summer camps: Extreme Egypt, Groovy Gladiators and Go Greek.
-For more information, call (812) 853-3956, or visit: www.angelmounds.org/.
+Today it serves as host to various cultural events throughout the year, including guided site hikes every Sunday in June and July.
+Native American Days is an educational interactive program held September 27th-29th, 2013; children can watch demonstrations and participate in hands-on activities.
+The site also offers themed archaeology summer camps, including Extreme Egypt, Groovy Gladiators and Go Greek.
+For more information, call (812) 853-3956, or visit http://www.angelmounds.org/.

-The Children's Museum of Indianapolis, the largest children's museum in the world, hosts various fun archaeology and paleontology activities.
+The Children's Museum of Indianapolis, the largest children's museum in the world, hosts various fun archaeological and paleontological activities.
 The exhibit Dinosphere: Now You're In Their World contains a large collection of dinosaur fossils.
 Kids can play at interactive stations, including a Paleo Lab and hands-on dig.
-For more information, call (317) 334-3322, or visit its Web site at: www.ChildrensMuseum.org.
+For more information, call (317) 334-3322, or visit the website: http://www.ChildrensMuseum.org.

 BACK TO STATE-BY-STATE GUIDE